Tengrom/DataForVulnMan/README.md

 ![Process](https://lh3.googleusercontent.com/pw/ADCreHf53bFBVWybp_M10SDVGECA013VpJjo6IIT25UsqNDLa6bQ0_aIDn7G0Us_JenCIpbY4cIzyvoJZrSnaBuJgg13cXqr9Tv__lPZNSVY366QHLrGbQwaVPOpEVd0-a8LKMPxlOCgmFeSHbwrbRoJ5GnUQg=w1338-h324-s-no-gm?authuser=0)
 ### Data collection:

-IT can be scanning or collecting data from different sources:
+It can be scanning or collecting data from different sources:
 * Scanning without authorisation
 * Scanning with high privileges authorization
 * Scanning local system by installed agent
 * Passive scanning of capture traffic

-* Gathering application version by SCCM or other tools.
+* Gathering application versions by SCCM or other tools.

-* Other sources like proxy server with capturing information about version browser and system versions.
+* Other sources like proxy servers capture information about version browsers and system versions.

-* Analysing protocols on network like If device is responding with only SMBv1 version it means that it’s quite old and vulnerable.
+* Analysing protocols on a network like If the device is responding with only SMBv1 version it means that it’s quite old and vulnerable.

 ###  Data Discovery: